 Frequently Asked Questions about the Stream Wood Program:

-Private property owners with large wood in the stream channel may request that the site be evaluated to determine if it is a candidate for the County Stream Wood Program.
-If not included in the Stream Wood Program, property owners that are interested in doing work in stream channels and riparian areas should consult the Planning Division and California Department of Fish and Wildlife (CDFW) for permit requirements.
+Property owners that are concerned about large wood in the stream channel may request that the site be evaluated to determine if it is a candidate for the County Stream Wood Program.
+If not included in the Stream Wood Program, property owners that are interested in doing work in stream channels and riparian areas should consult the Planning Division, the California Department of Fish and Wildlife (CDFW) and other resource management agencies for permit requirements.

 What does the program cover?